 Later that day, after much wrangling, the crossing was opened and the crew made their exit.

 According to Max, this was the hardest part of the crew’s ordeal.
 “The river crossing was very difficult.
-We had crossed the river before (in the second episode the boys cross from Chile back into Argentina via this pass) but on that occasion we had had the assistance of a local with a bulldozer and a large four-wheel-drive lorry – this time we were on our own.
+We had crossed the river before (in the second episode of the Top Gear Patagonia special, the boys cross from Chile back into Argentina via this pass) but on that occasion we had had the assistance of a local with a bulldozer and a large four-wheel-drive lorry – this time we were on our own.
 We ended up towing one another with four four-wheel-drive vehicles tied together, led by a Hilux.”

 After a lengthy bureaucratic process, Max and the crew arrived at the Chilean border post.
 “We were made very welcome,” Max pointed out, adding: “The journey resumed and we drove for the rest of the day over predominantly unmade roads, eventually arriving at our Chilean hotel very late in the evening.”